How much does it cost to install blown-in insulation?

 Blown-in insulation is a loose-fill material blown via machine into otherwise uninsulated cavities.
-Blown-in insulation is one of the many material types that can be used to insulate a home.
+Blown-in is one of the many material types that can be used to insulate a home.
 It comes in three basic types - fiberglass, cellulose, and rockwool.
 Cellulose can be further broken down into two categories - wet spray and dense pack.
-Wet spray cellulose is the only material you can use when blowing insulation into your walls.
+Wet spray cellulose is the only material you can use when blowing it into your walls.
 The other materials can be used in attics, crawlspaces, basements, ducts, and other hard-to- insulate areas.

-This insulation is attractive because it fills existing cavities and hard-to-reach areas.
+This type is attractive because it fills existing cavities and hard-to-reach areas.
 You can fill the walls in an existing home by drilling small holes in the exterior walls and feeding the insulation in.
-This is much less invasive than other insulation types, making it less expensive and faster.
+This is much less invasive than other types, making it less expensive and faster.
 It can be added to many depths, so you can get a range of different insulating values, depending on where you apply it.

 Most blown-in insulation is added to existing homes.
-The material means it is easier to blow it into existing spaces, adding insulation to places that batts or spray foam have a hard time reaching.
-You can use blown-in insulation in some areas of new construction.
+The material means it is easier to blow it into existing spaces, adding it to places that batts or spray foam have a hard time reaching.
+You can use it in some areas of new construction.
 While the labor cost does not change radically for different installations, the material type does.
 Existing walls can only be filled with wet spray cellulose, while other areas use fiberglass, dense-pack cellulose, or rockwool - regardless of whether they are in a new home or a different area of an existing home.
 So, your costs vary by installation type because the material you choose varies more.